raymoniot/raymoniot.github.io/content/en/docs/web/plant-center/create-plant.md

 <img src="../../../../photo/docs/add-plant/add-plant5.png">

-After successful creation, you can see the power plant in the power plant list, and you can also [modify] ({{< ref "/edit-plant" >}} "Power plant edit") and delete the power plant in the list operation column
+After successful creation, you can see the plant in the plant list, and you can also [modify]({{< ref "/edit-plant" >}} "Plant edit") and delete the plant in the list operation column